ebd622/java-samples/modularization/README.md

 * provide stricter access control
 * create smaller, targeted deployments

+### Modularized Java
+The JDK used to ship as one large **rt.jar** file that bundled almost the entire Java runtime, forcing applications to depend on everything even if they only needed a small portion.
+To better support modern, lightweight, cloud‑native needs, Java developers **modularized the JDK**, splitting it into many smaller modules and removing components unnecessary for most applications.
+This allows developers to depend only on the modules they need, reducing footprint and improving flexibility

 List all modules in JRE java that are part of the JDK: